serviejs/servie/README.md

 #### Properties and Methods

-- `bodyUsed` Boolean whether the body is consumed
+- `bodyUsed` Boolean whether the body is already consumed
-- `rawBody` Returns the raw body if not consumed
 - `text()` Returns the body as a `Promise<string>`
 - `json()` Returns the body with `JSON.parse` as `Promise<any>`
 - `arrayBuffer()` Returns the body as a `Promise<ArrayBuffer>`
 - `clone()` Clones an unconsumed body
+- `destroy()` Consumes and destroys the body

 ### `Request`